openpeeps/clue/README.md

 </p>

 ### Why Clue?
-Because sometimes I have no damn clue how to... 😂

 Clue is an alternative to `nimble` — a friendly toolkit for installing, building and documenting Nim packages, resolving tricky dependencies, and managing per-version toolchains with virtual environments when `nimble` just doesn't cut it.